fiveagency/java-bootcamp-demo/coding-guidelines.md

 private int comments;
 ```
 Documentation comments are meant to describe the specification of the code, from an implementation-free perspective, to be read by developers who might not necessarily have the source code at hand.
 Java associates documentation comments with the first declaration after the comment.
 As a result, documentation comments should not be present inside a method or constructor definition block.

+**DTOs (Data Transfer Objects)**

+DTO objects are used for request/response parts of some transfer process.
+When creating class that
+serves as DTO class, it should always have `Dto` suffix in its name.

+Request DTOs should also contain `Request` suffix.
+Similarly, Response DTOs should also contain `Response` suffix.

+These two combined - DTOs should end with either of `RequestDto` or `ResponseDto`.

+**Builder pattern**

+Pattern used for creating objects - we won't create objects using their constructors and/or setters - instead, we'll create designated builder classes
+that will take care of creating that object for us.

+If we create builder class inside of class for which we create builder, builder class **has to be public static class**.

+If we create some object using the builder pattern, all constructors used in **builder class have to be private** - this way we prevent
+user from using constructor and force him to use the builder.

+If we use builder pattern, we can provide access to builder class over static method, like this:
+* i.e. we have Article class
+* We have ArticleBuilder inside of that class (**public static one**)
+* inside od **Article** class, we create `public static ArticleBuilder builder()` method that returns new instance of ArticleBuilder
+* **Do not use** `new Article.ArticleBuilder()...` - instead, use `Article.builder()...`

+**Response entities - Spring Controller**

+Do not use `new ResponseEntity<>.....` - instead, use ResponseEntity builder static methods for building this object.